TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ### 2.5	Storing Expected Results in Memory – Link Output

 Tests of the contents of the MemoryOutputFormatter use data transfer objects (DTOs).
 These objects are populated with expected result values in the Java code, and then stored in Java Maps.
 After the traffic assignment run has finished, the values stored in the MemoryOutputFormatter can be compared to these standard results in the code.

 Expected results for link output are stored in ResultDto objects.
-A ResultDto object is populated by its constructor call, which has the following arguments:
+A ResultDto object is populated by its constructor call, which has the following arguments:-

 - *startNodeId*		   external id of start node (used to define the link segment);
 - *endNodeId*			external id of end node (used to define the link segment);